wyszo/TaskRatchet-iOS/Project.md

 		#done Create a Postman (or alternative tool) Collection docummenting & testing that API

 - Prepping for coding
-	- Putting the UX mock together (using draw.io)
+	- Put a UX mock together (using draw.io)
-	- Putting the API mock together (static json files)
+	- Put an API mock together (static json files; started)
+	- Put the repo on GitHub
 	- Wiring TCA library
 	- Creating a sample SwiftUI project with a preview